Are you embarking on your first journey at sea? Or maybe you need a refresher? Here are a few tips to make your cruise a smooth one.

 Motion sickness.
 If you think you might be prone to seasickness, bring along a small supply of Bonine or similar motion sickness medication.
 It will be available on the ship, but will be far less expensive to have your own on hand.
 Other remedies to consider bringing are patches, Sea-Bands or Ginger.

 Dining seat assignments.
-When you booked your cruise, you should have selected your preferred method of dining: either flexible/open seating (meaning you dine at whatever time and with whom you want) or more traditional assigned seating (meaning you have a fixed table, dining time and dinner mates for the duration of your sailing) in their main dining rooms.
-(Note that open seating is common in alternative dining venues.)
+When you booked your cruise, you should have selected your preferred method of evening dining: either flexible/open seating (meaning you dine at whatever time and with whom you want) or more traditional assigned seating (meaning you have the same table, dining time and dinner mates for the duration of your sailing) in their main dining rooms.
 If you opted in for assigned seating, you’ll receive confirmation of your dining time either before you sail or on embarkation day; your table is usually assigned once onboard.
 If there are any problems, see the maitre d’ after boarding to request a change.

 Open/Flexible dining.
 In most cases, you have the option of making reservations in advance – including on line reservations before sailing – or just showing up to the venue and waiting in line, like you would for any dining establishment at home.

 Alternative dining options.
 Even if you have assigned seating, you don’t have to eat in the dining room every night.
 There are usually several other places to dine from pizza parlors to the ship’s buffet and specialty restaurants.
 And, of course, there’s always room service, which is free or low-fee on most ships.
 Be sure to tell your main dining room staff of your plans to eat elsewhere so they aren’t waiting for you.